huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

 rotate<...[boolean, boolean, string], ...[string, number]>([true, true, 'none', 12', 'some'], 3);
 ```

-This function can be typed, but there is a depedency between `n` and the kind variables: `n === ...T.length` must be true for the type to be correct.
+This function can be typed, but there is a dependency between `n` and the kind variables: `n === ...T.length` must be true for the type to be correct.
  I'm not sure whether this is code that should actually be supported.
  Even if it is, a verbose type annotation is a worthwhile price to pay to handle homogenous lists in Typescript's fairly buttoned-down type system.